-• Find issues that are subtasks (i.e. issues whose Issue Type in type): issuetype in subtaskIssueTypes()
+Examples Find issues that are subtasks (i.e. issues whose Issue Type is a subtask issue type): issuetype in subtaskIssueTypes() ---------- -- unreleasedVersions()

-unreleasedVersions()

 Perform searches based on the unreleased versions (i.e. versions that your Jira administrator has not yet released) of a specified project.
 You can also search on the unreleased versions of all projects, by omitting the project parameter.
 See also earliestUnreleasedVersion().